Opium Wars with China 1839-1860

 The Second Opium War

 The deal did not bring lasting peace.
 Local Chinese officials reacted to the humiliation of the treaty by not sticking to the letter of the agreement and they were dismayed that the opium trade continued unabated - the new Emperor Xianfeng (1851-61) even became an opium addict.
-In December 1847 six U.K. citizens were murdered near Guangzhou, exciting much anger.
-Using the excuse of the Chinese boarding of a British ship (although this is disputed), the 'Arrow' ➚ in 1856, U.K. Prime Minister Lord Palmerston sent back the gun-boats ➚.
+In December 1847 six British citizens were murdered near Guangzhou, exciting much anger.
+Local Chinese continued their opposition to foreigners in the new treaty ports.
+Some were attacked with stones and on one occasion a baker supplied bread poisoned with arsenic.
+Using the excuse of the disputed Chinese boarding of a British ship the ’Arrow’ ➚ in 1856, UK Prime Minister Lord Palmerston sent back the gun-boats ➚.
 The Taiping Rebellion had by then taken hold in southern China and Britain found itself having to deal with two regimes in China.
-British interest at the time was not focused on China, for the Crimean War ➚ (1853-56) had started and Russia was the chief threat and enemy; the Great Game ➚ with Russia over control of Central Asia was in full play.
+British interest at the time was not really focused on China, for the Crimean War ➚ (1853-56) had started and Russia was the chief threat and enemy; the Great Game ➚ with Russia over control of Central Asia was in full play.
 Commissioner Ye Mingchen ➚ had been appointed as governor of Guangdong.
 The first flare-up occurred in December 1857 when an Anglo-French force captured Guangzhou and Ye Mingchen who was sent as captive to India where he died in 1859.
 In the Second Opium War the British had French support (America, France, Germany, Japan were all keen to open up trade with China) and once more attacked Tianjin and the Dagu forts ➚ Taku WG that protected Beijing.
 The forts had been extensively rebuilt and strengthened since the first war and held off an initial British assault but soon fell to a larger combined force.
 The result was more Chinese humiliation, the European weaponry was far superior to anything the Chinese had to offer.

 Further Chinese concessions

 Not all Europeans rejoiced at the destruction of the Summer Palace, no less a writer than Victor Hugo ➚ lamented the loss.